-The Cooperative Hazardous Materials Enforcement Development (COHMED) Program is an outreach activity of the Commercial Vehicle Safety Alliance.
-It works to foster coordination, cooperation, and communication between federal, state and local agencies having regulatory and enforcement responsibility for the safe transportation of hazardous materials and the industry that they regulate.
+The Cooperative Hazardous Materials Enforcement Development (COHMED) Program is an outreach activity of the Commercial Vehicle Safety Alliance.The program fosters coordination, cooperation and communication between federal, state and local agencies with the regulatory and enforcement responsibility for the safe transportation of hazardous materials and the industry they regulate.

-- improving hazardous materials transportation safety,
+- Improving hazardous materials transportation safety

-- fostering national uniformity in regulation and enforcement.
+- Fostering national uniformity in regulation and enforcement

 Hazardous materials present unique challenges to enforcement personnel and emergency responders.
-COHMED provides advanced hazardous materials training that regulatory and enforcement officers need.
-The topics covered go significantly beyond the basic hazardous materials training the officers attend for certification purposes.
-Many jurisdictions send their hazardous materials specialists and/or instructors to COHMED.
-It's also a great opportunity to meet industry partners, network, build better working relationships, and provide input into future changes and regulations.
+Effective preparedness and mitigation are fundamental to the reduction of exposure to the population and response forces.
+COHMED provides the advanced hazardous materials training that regulatory and enforcement officers need.
+This training goes significantly beyond basic hazardous materials training officers receive for certification purposes.
+Many jurisdictions send their hazardous materials specialists and/or instructors to receive COHMED training.
+It is also a great opportunity to meet industry partners, network, build better working relationships and provide input into future changes and regulations.

 The next COHMED Conference will take place January 26-30, 2015 in Long Beach, California.